openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.roundeven``' intrinsic returns the first operand rounded to the nearest integer in floating-point format, rounding halfway cases to even (that is, to the nearest value that is an even integer), regardless of the current rounding direction.
+The '``llvm.experimental.constrained.roundeven``' intrinsic returns the first argument rounded to the nearest integer in floating-point format, rounding halfway cases to even (that is, to the nearest value that is an even integer), regardless of the current rounding direction.